 Hard Hat Clip-Ons

-These glasses work great for people who spend most of their days with no need for dark glasses, but do need to wear hard hats.
-Instead of attaching to the safety glasses, these clip-ons attach to the hat itself.
+These glasses work great for people who spend most of their days with no need for dark glasses but do need to wear hard hats.
+Instead of attaching to the safety glasses, these clip-on attach to the hat itself.
 This ensures that they don’t get forgotten and that they work no matter what type of glasses or goggles are worn.

-As with other clip-ons, operation of these glasses is simple.
+As with other clip-on, the operation of these glasses is simple.
 Just reach up and flip them down before viewing something too bright for unshielded observation.
-We have two varieties of hard hat glasses for you to choose from: Foundry glasses and torching glasses.
+We have two varieties of hard hat glasses for you to choose from Foundry glasses and torching glasses.

 We offer several models of clip-on, flip-up glasses meant to be used with safety glasses.
 A variety of half-eye frames let you pick the perfect ones for your tastes and main eyewear.
 These are all labeled as torching glasses and are great for observing the procedure and the molten metal that results.

 The majority of our flip-up glasses have metal frames and attachment hardware, while the lenses are made of glass.
 This gives the glasses industrial strength, durability, and great resistance to heat damage.
 However, there are some situations in which metal or glass isn’t appropriate.
 If you will encounter these environments, we suggest that you choose our plastic option.
 It’s a rimless, full-eye pair with aviator-shaped plastic lenses.
 Like the other glasses in this series, it clips to your standard safety glasses and flips up when not in use.